Evilazaro/contoso-arch-center/pages/arch-center/docs/guide/multitenant/approaches/messaging.md

----
-title: Architectural approaches for messaging in multitenant solutions
-titleSuffix: Azure Architecture Center
-description: This article describes approaches for messaging in a multitenant solution.
-author: paolosalvatori
-ms.author: paolos
-ms.date: 05/18/2022
-ms.topic: conceptual
-ms.service: architecture-center
-ms.subservice: azure-guide
-products:
-  - azure-service-bus
-  - azure-event-grid
-  - azure-event-hubs
-  - azure-queue-storage
-categories:
-  - integration
-  - compute
-  - hybrid
-ms.category:
-  - fcp
-ms.custom:
-  - guide
----

 # Architectural approaches for messaging in multitenant solutions

 Asynchronous messaging and event-driven communication are critical assets when building a distributed application that's composed of several internal and external services.
 When you design a multitenant solution, it's crucial to conduct a preliminary analysis to define how to share or partition messages that pertain to different tenants.

 Sharing the same messaging system or event-streaming service can significantly reduce the operational cost and management complexity.
-However, using a dedicated messaging system for each tenant provides better data isolation, reduces the risk of data leakage, eliminates the [Noisy Neighbor issue](../../../antipatterns/noisy-neighbor/noisy-neighbor.yml), and allows to charge back Azure costs to tenants easily.
+However, using a dedicated messaging system for each tenant provides better data isolation, reduces the risk of data leakage, eliminates the [Noisy Neighbor issue](../../../antipatterns/noisy-neighbor/noisy-neighbor/), and allows to charge back Azure costs to tenants easily.

 In this article, you can find a distinction between messages and events, and you'll find guidelines that solution architects can follow when deciding which approach to use for a messaging or eventing infrastructure in a multitenant solution.